Self-care

 5. Get some emotional space

 Emotional distancing is taking on an observer perspective of yourself.
-It’s like being a “a fly on the wall” as you experience an emotion.
+It’s like being a “fly on the wall” as you experience an emotion.
 Another option is to try future pacing.
-Imagine being a day, month or year from now and as you look back on your current situation, what do you predict your perspective will be?
+Imagine being a day, month, or year from now, and as you look back on your current situation, what do you predict your perspective will be?
 For example, after an argument with your partner, think about how you’ll feel about this fight in a week, month, or year.
-By using emotional distancing, you usually don’t have as many negative judgments about it and can recover from negative experiences more easily (Bruehlman-Senecal & Ayduk, 2015).
+By using emotional distancing, you usually don’t have as many negative judgments about it and can recover from negative experiences more efficiently.
 Recovery from negative experiences is another important factor in emotional well-being.

 6. Imagine/visualize the good things

 When you imagine positive events, your brain produces similar signals as if you were experiencing those things in real life.
-This is the reason positive imagination and visualization can be such a powerful tool for emotional well-being.
+This is why positive imagination and visualization can be a powerful tool for emotional well-being.
 When you’re going through a tough time, you might not have a lot of positive things to focus on.
-But when you use your imagination, you help your brain experience positive emotions, nonetheless.
-So, try to imagine yourself in a good place and generate more positive emotions.
+But when you use your imagination, you help your brain experience positive emotions.
+So, imagine yourself in a good place and generate more positive emotions.

 7. Share positive moments

 When you share your positive moments, you help them grow, expand, and last longer.
-When something good happens, show, tell, or share your experience with someone you care about since it supports emotional well-being for both of you.
-For example, you could send a text to a friend or call them on the phone.
-Just be careful not to ‘humble brag’.
+When something good happens, show, tell, or share your experience with someone you care about since it supports your emotional well-being.
+For example, you could text a friend or call them on the phone.
+Just be careful not to ‘humble brag.’
 For example, if you got a promotion, you could say, I’m feeling so great today about my career.
 I’d love to celebrate by taking you out to dinner.
 The people who love you in your life will want to celebrate with you!

 In sum

 Emotional well-being is the foundation for a life well-lived.
 It helps you to manage challenging situations while remaining present.
-When you know that you have the skills to care for yourself no matter what happens – life gets easier.
-Practice these 7 well-being skills and you’ll create a solid foundation for your life.
+Life gets easier when you know that you have the skills to care for yourself no matter what happens.
+Practice these seven well-being skills and you’ll create a solid foundation for your life.

 • How to Unlock Negative Emotions that Trigger Stress Eating